 Mize is a tiny town located in the state of Mississippi.
 With a population of 312 people and just one neighborhood, Mize is the 247th largest community in Mississippi.

-Mize is a blue-collar town, with 41.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mize, you'll notice that it is more blue-collar than most other communities in America.
+41.75% of Mize’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mize is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Mize who work in healthcare (19.42%), office and administrative support (9.71%), and business and financial occupations (8.74%).

 Of important note, Mize is also a town of artists.
 Mize has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mize’s character.